Sorry, you need to enable JavaScript to visit this website.

 • High cholesterol

-• And additional health risks
+• Additional health risks

 Trying to maintain a healthy weight is important, whether or not you are living with HIV.
 Weight gain is a common side effect of HIV treatments.
 The reasons for weight gain are unclear.